99designs/gqlgen/docs/content/reference/dataloaders.md

 menu: { main: { parent: 'reference', weight: 10 } }
 ---

 Dataloaders consolidate the retrieval of information into fewer, batched calls.
-This example implements a dataloader that reduces SQL queries by emitting bulk reads.
+This example demonstrates the value of dataloaders by consolidating many SQL queries into a single bulk query.

 ## The Problem